Zimmermann (fashion label)

-Zimmermann is a luxury Australian brand of fashion.
-Zimmermann was founded in 1991 by sisters Nicky and Simone Zimmermann.
+Zimmermann is a luxury fashion brand from Sydney, Australia.
+The eponymous label was founded by sisters Nicky and Simone Zimmermann in 1991.
+Zimmermann has over 58 stores in both Australia and globally, including throughout the United States, United Kingdom, Europe and China.

 History

-Sisters Nicky and Simone Zimmermann founded the label in 1991, while the first store was opened in 1992.
-It all started in Sydney, when Nicky Zimmermann, who attended the design school in East Sydney, began designing garments from her parents' garage and selling them at Paddington markets where she could see first-hand how women responded to her clothing.
-Her sister Simone joined her later in 1991.
+Sisters Nicky and Simone Zimmermann founded the label in 1991, opening their first store in 1992.
+Nicky Zimmermann attended design school in East Sydney, where she began designing garments from her parents' garage and selling them at Paddington markets, where she was able to see first-hand how women responded to her designs.
+Her sister, Simone, joined the business later alongside Nicky in 1991.

-Zimmermann presents their ready-to-wear collections each year in both Australia and the USA at New York Fashion Week.
-In the following years, the Zimmermann label extended to Swim Separates, Kids, and Accessories.
+Zimmermann presents their ready-to-wear collections each year in Australia and the US at New York Fashion Week. and made their debut in France at Paris Fashion Week in 2022.
+In the following years, the Zimmermann label extended to swim separates, kids, and accessories.
 After the expansion, Zimmermann started making ready-to-wear collections available outside of Australia.
+In 2008, Zimmermann also launched its online boutique at zimmermann.com.

-In 2008 Zimmermann also launched its online boutique at zimmermannwear.com.
+In August 2023, American private equity firm Advent International acquired a majority stake in Zimmermann in a deal valuing the company between A$1.5–1.75 billion.

 Collections

-Since the launching in the USA in 2011, Zimmermann has followed a Northern Hemisphere calendar for collection release.
+Since its launch in the US in 2011, Zimmermann has followed a Northern Hemisphere calendar for collection releases.
 This includes Spring/Summer, Fall and Resort collections for Ready to Wear, and Summer and Resort for Swim.
 The Zimmermann brand now includes the lines Ready-to-Wear, Swim and Resort, Kids, and Accessories.

 Editorial

-The Zimmermann label has received acclaim from household names such as Beyoncé, Kendall Jenner, Gigi and Bella Hadid, Margot Robbie, Chrissy Teigen, Karlie Kloss, Jessica Alba, Kate Hudson, Paris Jackson, and Jessica Biel, all who have been sighted in Zimmermann designs.
+The brand received acclaim from household names such as Beyoncé, Kendall Jenner, Gigi and Bella Hadid, Margot Robbie, Chrissy Teigen, Karlie Kloss, Jessica Alba, Kate Hudson, Paris Jackson, Jessica Biel, Jennifer Lopez, Lana Del Rey, Taylor Swift, Katy Perry, and Sara Hodgkinson.